ForNeVeR/AvaloniaRider/README.md

 ### Build

-To build from terminal, execute this command:
+To build the plugin, execute this shell command:

 ```console
 $ ./gradlew buildPlugin